Frankiee/leetcode/README.md

 ## Quick Select
 * 215 - Kth Largest Element in an Array
-* 378 - Kth Smallest Element in a Sorted Matrix
 * 973 - K Closest Points to Origin

 ## Repeated Value